isomerpages/tp-studentservices/index.md

 description: Access Student Services digitally anytime and anywhere at your fingertips!
 image: /images/SSD_Banner05.png
 permalink: /
-notification: Dear customers, our in-person assistance and collection resume after 3pm on 8 Nov 2024.
-If you need to reach us, you may your email enquiry to studentservices@tp.edu.sg.
+notification: Dear customers, on 8 Nov 2024, our in-person assistance and collection services will resume after 3 p.m.
+If you need to reach us, please send your inquiry to studentservices@tp.edu.sg.
 Thank you.
 sections:
   - hero:
       background: /images/ssd banner reduced.png